 John Ogier is the current Chair, assisted by Stephen Jones and Nigel Worth as vice-Chairs.
 CIPA continues to provide active assistance, including help with IPAN meetings and some administrative support.

-The Network meets quarterly at the CIPA offices in London to hear progress with initiatives from IPAN interest groups and to discuss a contemporary IP topic following a presentation by a guest expert speaker.
-Meetings are conducted with minimal formality and to Chatham House rules to allow open discussion and expression of opinions.
-They are typically attended by about 20-25 representatives and end with general discussion and networking over a glass of wine and nibbles.
-Network meetings are announced in the Diary and are open to IPAN members, their guests and others interested in becoming an IPAN member.
+IPAN meets regularly (usually at the CIPA offices in London) to hear progress with initiatives from IPAN interest groups and to discuss a contemporary IP topic after a presentation by a guest expert.
+Meetings are conducted with minimal formality and usually to Chatham House rule to allow open discussion and expression of opinions.
+They are typically attended by about 20-25 members and guests and end with general discussion and networking over a glass of wine and nibbles.
+Meetings are open to IPAN members and their guests (subject to available space) and to anyone interested in becoming a member.

-There are now around 45 varied commercial, financial, professional and academic member organisations and individuals, sharing an enthusiasm for IP and its key role in the developing “knowledge” economy.
-The UK Intellectual Property Office is an observer member.
+IPAN Membership includes varied commercial, financial, professional and academic member organisations and individuals, sharing an enthusiasm for IP and its key role in the developing “knowledge” economy.
+Several other organisations such as the UK Intellectual Property Office and the Brussels based 4IP-Council, are observer members.
 New members pay an initial joining fee and then the annual membership fee to help achieve IPAN’s educational objectives and cover operating expenses.
-Members are largely represented by non-specialists rather than by IP lawyers.
+Member organisations are largely represented by non-specialists with an interest in IP rather than by IP lawyers.

-If you are interested in joining IPAN, please complete the membership application form.
+If you are interested in joining IPAN, please enquire here.